-These interim financial statements have been prepared on a historical cost basis, except for those financial instruments carried at fair value.
+These financial statements have been prepared on a historical cost basis, except for certain financial instruments that are carried at fair value.

-These interim financial statements are presented in Canadian dollar, which is the Company's functional and presentation currency.
+These financial statements are presented in Canadian dollars, which is the Company's functional and presentation currency.

-These interim financial statements were authorized for issuance by the Company's Board of Directors on May 11, 2016.
+These financial statements were authorized for issuance by the Company's Board of Directors on May 26, 2017.